 1. Your Loved One Does Have The Ability To Recover

 While it may seem as though addiction has completely cut off all of your loved one’s ability to recover from their addiction, the truth is – addiction is a chronic, but treatable disease.
 They have the resources that they need to begin their road to recovery, they just don’t have the willingness – yet.
 Instead of focusing on what the disease has done to this person, focus on what they can become if they get inpatient treatment.
 Understand their potential and it will make it easier for you to be there for them when they are ready to begin their transformation.

 2. Sometimes, Recovery Involves Relapse

 Relapse is not a necessary part of recovery, but sometimes, it is a normal part of recovery.
 Just like patients with chronic illnesses like cancer or Crohn’s disease can experience a recurrence in their disease, people struggling with addiction can relapse in their disease, as well.
 Sometimes, it takes multiple relapses before a person can find true healing from addiction.
-At the Treehouse, we see individuals who have struggled for decades with drug and alcohol abuse before finally breaking the chains of addiction.
+At Vertava Health Texas, we see individuals who have struggled for decades with drug and alcohol use before finally breaking the chains of addiction.
 As long as your loved one is alive, there is hope and potential that they will find healing.

 3. Your Loved One Is NOT A “Hopeless Case”